Updated on 2024-12-18 GMT+08:00

 • Allocate costs by cost category.

 You can use Cost Categories provided by Cost Center to split shared costs.
 Shared costs include the costs for resources (compute network, storage, or resource packages) shared across departments, and costs that cannot be directly split by cost tag or enterprise project configured for the resources.
 These costs are not directly attributable to a singular owner, and hence cannot be categorized into a singular cost category.
 In this case, define cost splitting rules to fairly allocate these costs among teams or business units.
-For details, see Viewing Cost By Cost Category.
+For details, see Viewing Costs By Cost Category.

 Cost Analysis